U.S. Army Reserve

 The best photographs of the year from the Reserve.
 This annual picture gallery features the most engaging imagery of the U.S. Army Reserve and its Soldiers.

-Season's Greeting!
-As we enjoy the holiday season, I wanted to remind you of how much I appreciate your dedicated service to the People of the United States.
-As teammates in America's Army Reserve, you and your Families form the "real one percent" of America; citizens who sacrifice and risk much for the cause of Liberty.

-FEATURED PHOTO COLLECTION
+FEATURED PHOTO

-Volunteers helped place 2,300 wreaths on the graves of fallen service members as a part of the Wreaths Across America event at the Western Carolina State Veterans Cemetery at Black Mountain, N.C., Dec.
-17, 2016.
-This is the seventh year that wreaths have been laid in the Western Carolina State Veterans Cemetery for the Christmas Holiday.
+Cpt.
+Keith Twichell, 316th Sustainment Command (Expeditionary) Headquarters and Headquarters Company commander, (left), and 1st Sgt.
+Brian Jarvis, 316th ESC HHC 1st Sgt., (right), prepare to fold an American flag during an American flag honoring event at the Area Support Group – Kuwait headquarters at Camp Arifjan, Kuwait, Dec.
+29, 2016.
+(U.S. Army Photo by Staff Sgt.
+Dalton Smith)

 America's Army Reserve